etebros/aframe-gadgets/README.md

 # aframe-gadgets
 Some tiny custom aframe components to research A-Frame possibilities.
-## What this project is about
+## What is this project about
 I'm a student of the Multimedia Degree at the Open University of Catalonia (UOC).
-The degree includes a six month course on Virtual Reality, and A-Frame is used in hands-on assignments.
+The degree includes a six month course on Virtual Reality, including a number of hands-on assignments based on A-Frame.
 I drafted several custom components to complete my assignments and here I'm sharing a more polished version of the code I wrote, since it's my intention to keep learning and researching on A-Frame, THREE and WebGL, and make my little components to evolve and become something more complex and hopefully useful for the community.

 I'll be gradually polishing and pushing several pieces of code including: